makers-for-life/makair/CONTRIBUTING.md

 Please note we have a [code of conduct](https://github.com/makers-for-life/makair/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-## How to make a Contribuition?
+## How to make a Contribution?

-To make a contibuition, we recommend that you first first try building and installing the project on your machine, then look at our [Issues](https://github.com/makers-for-life/makair/issues) to see if there is any request changes that you could already make (You can suggest changes also!).
+To make a contribution, we recommend that you first first try building and installing the project on your machine, then look at our [Issues](https://github.com/makers-for-life/makair/issues) to see if there is any request changes that you could already make (You can suggest changes also!).
 Then, when you are ready to change code, you must submmit a [Pull Request](https://github.com/makers-for-life/makair/pulls), for that you can do the following steps:

 1. Make a fork from this repository, you can do this by clicking the "fork" button above (it is close to the star button!
 Make sure to hit that one too :D)
 2. Clone the fork repository into your machine, you can do that by doing `git clone`